jkyl/conv_reverb/README.md

 The reverb analysis component is not connected in any way to the Web front end at the moment.
 For this reason, the only possible way of running it is through the terminal or by importing the module in a script.

 Please proceed to the directory <code>conv_reverb/reverb_analysis/</code> where you can run the following commands.
-You can also find an example script on how to run this component.
+You can also find an example script, <code>example.py</code>, which showcases the algorithm.

 #### Impulse processing
 Running the <code>impulse_processing.py</code> script studies the reverb signature of the impulse response sound files in <code>conv_reverb/impulses/</code> and saves this signature to disk (<code>conv_reverb/reverb_analysis/output/processed_impulses/</code>) for faster analysis thereafter.